-Cabooses (Infants 6 weeks to 18 months)
+Cabooses - Infants 6 weeks to 15 months

 Cabooses are along for the ride.
 They sit back at the end of the train and soak in the view.
 Likewise, our babies soak in their rich surroundings as their minds rapidly grow and develop before our eyes.
 They are constantly learning about the world around them, and our enriched environment, filled with developmentally appropriate activities and older children to learn from, set them up for success.

-Boxcars are filled with freight inside of closed off corridors.
+Boxcars are filled with freight inside of closed-off corridors.
 Similarly, our Toddlers are busy filling their minds up with everything they hear, see, and feel.
 Their knowledge collection comes from both observation and exploration as they are busy at play.

 Hoppers carry freight with helpful, unloading doors.
 Their tops are uncovered so their contents are clear.
 Our older toddlers continue to collect and carry knowledge of the world around them, but they are eager to help out and share the information they are collecting as well.

-Our Hoppers classroom is made up of 15 children and 2 designated early childhood teachers.
+Our Hoppers classroom is made up of 14 children and 2 designated early childhood teachers.
 When our friends reach the Hopper age, they really start to join in on our programming.
 They start to truly understand and look forward to group activities including story time, music, daily crafts, and dramatic play.
 They love sensory experiences, and especially enjoy spending time with the Locomotives.
 Luckily, our Hoppers and Locomotives share a wing of the center and combine for activities and play time often.
 They begin to have a deeper academic focus while learning about colors, letters, numbers, the calendar, and the world around them.
-They are introduced to different cultures around the world and three languages; English, Spanish, and Serbian.
+They are introduced to different cultures from around the world and various languages, including English, Spanish, and Serbian.
 In our toddler daycare, our Hoppers also begin to master social manners and personal hygiene practices including potty training, taking turns, self-help, using words, respecting elders, and overall independence.